Handling Command Line Arguments in Golang

 Handling Positional Arguments

-package also allows handling additional arguments after parsing flags using flag.Args()
+The flag package also allows handling additional arguments after parsing flags using flag.Args().

 Example: Parsing Positional Arguments